Pierce oscillator: Resonator

 Extremely low-cost applications sometimes use a piezoelectric PZT crystal ceramic resonator rather than a piezoelectric quartz crystal resonator.

 The crystal in combination with C1 and C2 forms a pi network band-pass filter, which provides a 180° phase shift and a voltage gain from the output to input at approximately the resonant frequency of the crystal.
 To understand the operation, note that at the frequency of oscillation, the crystal appears inductive.
 Thus, the crystal can be considered a large, high-Q inductor.
 The combination of the 180° phase shift (i.e. inverting gain) from the pi network, and the negative gain from the inverter, results in a positive loop gain (positive feedback), making the bias point set by R1 unstable and leading to oscillation.

 Recently, MEMS (Micro-Electro-Mechanical-System) resonators fabricated by surface micromachining have enabled ultra-low power stable pierce oscillators.
 The tiny form factor of MEMS resonators greatly reduced the power consumption of the oscillator while keeping the good stability thanks to their very-high Q.

 Isolation resistor

 In addition to the biasing resistor R1, Ruan Lourens strongly recommends a series resistor Rs between the output of the inverter and the crystal.
 The series resistor Rs reduces the chance of overtone oscillation and can improve start-up time.
 This second resistor Rs isolates the inverter from the crystal network.
 This would also add additional phase shift to C1.
 Pierce oscillators above 4 MHz should use a small capacitor rather than a resistor for Rs.

-This biasing resistor is commonly implemented by a MOSFET biased in its linear region to minimize parasites.
+This biasing resistor is commonly implemented by a MOSFET biased in its linear region to minimize parasitics.